tendermint/tendermint/docs/spec/consensus/signing.md

 v.Height > 0
 v.Round >= 0
 v.BlockID.IsNil() || v.BlockID.IsValid()
-len(vote.ChainID) < 50
 ```

 In other words, a vote is valid for signing if it contains the type of a Prevote
-or Precommit (1 or 2, respectively), has a positive, non-zero height, a
+or Precommit (0x1 or 0x2, respectively), has a positive, non-zero height, a
-non-negative round, an empty or valid BlockID, and a ChainID within sufficient
+non-negative round, an empty or valid BlockID.
-size.

 ## Invalid Votes and Proposals